eficode-academy/kubernetes-katas/01-pods-deployments-services-HA-namespaces.md

 # Namespaces:
-Namespaces are the default way for kubernetes to separate resources.
-Namespaces do not share anything between them, which is important to know.
-This is quite powerful concept, but not unusual, as in computing - we are used to having isolated environments such as home directories, jailed environments, etc. Kubernetes clusters come with a namespace called **default**.
+Namespaces are the default way for Kubernetes to separate resources, and most Kubernetes resources such as pods and deployments must belong to a namespace.
+Namespaces is a quite powerful concept, but not unusual, as in computing - we are used to having isolated environments such as home directories, jailed environments, etc. Kubernetes clusters come with a namespace called **default**.
+However, namespaces in Kubernetes are not necessarily strongly separated and e.g. by default Kubernetes allows network connectivily between pods in different namespaces.

 When you execute a kubectl command without specifying a namespace, it is run in/against the namespace named **default** !.
 So far all the commands you have executed above, have been executed in the *default* namespace.
 You can optionally use the namespace flag (-n mynamespace) to execute the command a specific namespace.
 When you are creating Kubernetes objects though *yaml* files, you can specify a namespace for a particular resource.